yifanzhang17/yifanzhang17.github.io/_pages/projects.md

 ===============

 [Who Will Make the 2019-2020 NBA Playoffs in the Western Conference?](https://advds71x.github.io/NBAproj/)
-Built a statistical model to predict the regular season winning percentages of the NBA teams in the Western Conference, and thus the playoff teams.
+Built a statistical model to predict the regular season winning percentages of the NBA teams in the Western Conference.

 [Impact of Ceasefire Weekends on Gun Homicide Rates](https://htmlpreview.github.io/?https://github.com/yifanzhang17/yifanzhang17.github.io/blob/master/files/712-hw1-assignment.html)
 Evaluated effect of Baltimore Ceasefire 365.